davidt0405/67thway-LC-moon/README.md

 This is my first map, extremely WIP as there will be buildings and things outside the walls to not make it feel so empty.

-HUGE Shoutout to Audio Knight/Starlancer for his video tutorial on how to make custom moons, truly a goat in the community.
+HUGE Shoutout to the community goat Audio Knight/Starlancer for his video tutorial on how to make custom moons, aswell as all the helpful people in the LC Modding Discord.